KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

 - **Contains all in potential** (nothing lies outside Zenon).
 - Does not *receive* entropy’s return:
   - **Centropy** returns through Aion into Zenon.
-  - **Entropy** halts at Aion, so Zenon holds entropy only in potential/latency.
+  - **Entropy** halts at Aion, so Zenon holds entropy only as unmanifest latency — it is not a return vector.
-- Zenon is the **end of the centropic path** — the seal of coherence.
+- Zenon is the **terminal seal of centropic return** — coherence held in silent finality.
 - Distinct from **Void(0)**:
   - Void(0) = counterfeit placeholder, collapsing Aion and diminishing Zenon.